cube-drone/blog2025/hugosite/content/notes/2023/waterdeep_profitability/index.md

 |61-80 |The business covers its own maintenance cost for the day, plus a profit of 2d6 x 10gp|
 |81-90 |The business covers its own maintenance cost for the day, plus a profit of 2d8 x 20gp|
 |91+ |The business covers its own maintenance cost for the day, plus a profit of 6d10 x 10gp |

+**Editor's Note**: years later and this tavern has been reliably churning out money for the players.
+It feels satisfying, I think I picked good numbers here, and I'm still not entirely certain if the tavern's high cost of opening has been _fully_ paid off (we had one very long night that took a few months to resolve), but it's _fine_.